 Oral Health Sciences

-The department's activities are further integrated with graduate training programs provided by the College of Graduate Studies and administered through The Molecular and Cellular Biology and Pathobiology Program.
+The division's activities are further integrated with graduate training programs provided by the College of Graduate Studies and administered through the Molecular and Cellular Biology and Pathobiology Program.

-All members of the Department of Oral Health Sciences have joint appointments in the basic science departments of the College of Medicine and/or the Department of Bioengineering with Clemson University.
+All members of the Division of Basic Science Research have joint appointments in the basic science department of the College of Medicine or the Department of Bioengineering at Clemson University.
 Most members of the department are members of the Hollings Cancer Center at the Medical University of South Carolina.

 • Molecular and cellular biology of periodontal inflammation and disease progression.